-Sugary drinks are blamed for 30% of the sugar in children’s diets, like fizzy pop, juice drinks, squashes, cordials, energy drinks and juice.
-In a can of cola, there are as astounding NINE sugar cubes, which is more than any children should have per day.
+Sugary drinks are blamed for 10% of the sugar in children’s diets, like fizzy pop, juice drinks, squashes, cordials, energy drinks and juice.
+In a can of cola, there are an astounding NINE sugar cubes, which is more than any children should have per day.

 Sugar in children’s food

 Lunchbox fillers are a common problem when it comes to sugar.
-You might think a Muller Crunch Corner seems like a healthy yogurt snack, but it actually contains six teaspoons of sugar per pot!
+You might think a fruit yoghurt seems like a healthy snack, but some brands contain as much as five teaspoons of sugar per pot!
 Instead look for naturally sweetened fruit yogurts or plain Greek yogurt, if your kids like it.

 On the whole it’s a good idea to swap shop-bought snacks like crisps, cereal bars and biscuits for the homemade kind, so you know exactly what goes into them.
 Some easy but tasty ideas include:

-When it comes to tea time dinner some common staples can also inject a huge sugar hit into kids’ diets, and it’s not just the mains either.
+When it comes to dinner some common staples could also inject a huge sugar hit into kids’ diets, and it’s not just the mains!
 All the extras can add up towards a heavy dose of sugar if not counted carefully.
-For instance, did you know Heinz ketchuo has a teapoon of sugar in every 15ml?
-If your kids are dead set on ketchup with their chips (liks ours are) then make sure they know it’s a treat, and not to be eaten with every meal.
+For instance, did you know Heinz ketchup contains nearly a teaspoon of sugar in every 15ml?
+If your kids are dead set on ketchup with their chips (like ours are) then make sure they know it’s a treat, and not to be eaten with every meal.
 Other common favourites that are hiding plenty of sugar are: